Current source: Current and voltage source comparison

-Most sources of electrical energy (mains electricity, a battery, etc.) are best modeled as voltage sources.
-Such sources provide constant voltage, which means that as long as the current drawn from the source is within the source's capabilities, its output voltage stays constant.
-An ideal voltage source provides no energy when it is loaded by an open circuit (i.e., an infinite impedance), but approaches infinite power and current when the load resistance approaches zero (a short circuit).
-Such a theoretical device would have a zero ohm output impedance in series with the source.
-A real-world voltage source has a very low, but non-zero output impedance: often much less than 1 ohm.
+Voltage sources provide an almost-constant output voltage as long as the current drawn from the source is within the source's capabilities.
+An ideal voltage source loaded by an open circuit (i.e., an infinite impedance) will provide no current (and hence no power).
+But when the load resistance approaches zero (a short circuit), the current (and thus power) approach infinity.
+Such a theoretical device has a zero ohm output impedance in series with the source.
+Real-world voltage sources instead have a non-zero output impedance, which is preferably very low (often much less than 1 ohm).